fstark/macflim/README.md

 ### --poster **time**

 Specifies the timestamp from which to generate the 128x86 poster for display in the library.
-By default, the image from the third of the active duration will be extracted (note: this will product black images if duration is longer than flim).
+By default, the image from the third of the active duration will be extracted (note: this can product black images if duration is longer than 3 times the source material).

 ### --bars **boolean**